Parish Groups

 This is a body required by Canon law in a Parish and is advisory to the Parish Priest.
 It is made up of men and women from the parish which ensures and inspires the stewardship of parish property and goods entrusted to the care of the Parish Priest on behalf of the Parish.
 It meets regularly and helps the Parish Priest make decisions about the maintenance, development and use of all that we hold.

 Please think of joining one of our parish Groups, or if you can't commit to something on a regular basis then do think about coming to one of the social events or putting your name down on the cleaning or flower rotas with others.
-It's a good way not only to help the parish, but also to meet more people and build up our community of faith and friendship.
+If you have any fresh, interesting ideas, please make them known to us together with the willingness to play a part in the implementation.
+It's a good way not only to help the parish, but also to meet more people, and build up our community of faith and friendship.